The Modulator is the Ableton controller I always dreamed of. I designed and developed it over a 2-years project as part of my live techno set.

 7. Automated Default Value

-Why another Ableton Controller?
+Why Yet Another Ableton Controller?

-- Schedule these blends in real time
+- Schedule these blends live and in real time

 The Process